TanvirArjel/SolidPrinciples/LiskovSubstitutionPrinciple/README.md

 bird.Fly(); // Will throw NotImplementedException
 ```
 ## Good Design
-If we redesign the above code as follows it will solve the above issue.
+If we redesign the above code as follows, it will solve the above issue.
 ```C#
 // Interfaces
 internal interface IBird